 There may be some merchants that won’t accept your card, but those will likely be few and far between.

 Annual fees are another topic this TikTok user gets wrong.
 Credit cards that come with annual fees often also come with perks that offset the fees — including lounge access, travel and airline credits and even free nights at hotels.
 Those travel-focused perks may not be coveted right now that travel is not on most people’s minds, but once it comes back, they can really make your experience better.
 You’ll typically find these perks on premium travel cards with annual fees around $500.

 That doesn’t mean you can’t find valuable perks on beginner-level cards that come with smaller annual fees, though.
-A popular beginner card is the $95 Chase Sapphire Preferred Card, thanks to its 2x points-earning rate on all dining and travel.
+A popular beginner card is the $95 Chase Sapphire Preferred Card, thanks to its 2x points-earning rate on travel.

-It also comes with up to $60 in Peloton credits on eligible purchases through December 31, 2021, and a free, one-year DashPass membership, which otherwise costs $9.99 per month.
-With the DashPass membership, which must be activated by December 31, 2021, you’ll get $0 delivery fees on eligible orders, which can otherwise cost at $1.99 per order otherwise.
+It also comes with a complimentary, one-year DashPass membership, which otherwise costs $9.99 per month.
+With the DashPass membership, which must be activated by December 31, 2024, you’ll get $0 delivery fees on eligible orders, which can otherwise cost at $1.99 per order otherwise.
 These money-saving perks alone easily offset the cost of the annual fee.

 Earning points for free or discounted travel is a big selling point for holding a travel credit card.
 Most of the time, you’re going to get the most value out of those points by redeeming them for travel, either on airline tickets or hotel stays.